AprilBrother/wiki.aprbrother/src/en/BleUsbDongle.md

 ### Firmware For Dongle 52833

-The USB dongle nRF52833 is flashed with firmware [nRF Sniffer for Bluetooth LE](https://www.nordicsemi.com/Products/Development-tools/nrf-sniffer-for-bluetooth-le) from NORDIC.
+The USB dongle nRF52833 is flashed with firmware [nRF Sniffer for BLE](https://www.nordicsemi.com/Products/Development-tools/nrf-sniffer-for-bluetooth-le) from NORDIC.

 ### Downloads for Dongle 52833